Marcel Conche

-Marcel Conche (/fr/; 27 March 1922 – 27 February 2022) was a French philosopher and emeritus professor at the Sorbonne University (Paris).
+Marcel Conche (/fr/; 27 March 1922 – 27 February 2022) was a French philosopher and emeritus professor at the Paris-Sorbonne University.

 Biography

 Marcel Conche was born in Altillac, France.

+Academic work

 "Philosophizing ad infinitum" has been published by SUNY (State University of New York) Press, June 2014.
-It is the translation of one of his major works: "Philosopher à l'infini", published by PUF, Presses Universitaires de France, in 2005.
+It is the translation of one of his major works: "Philosopher à l'infini", published by PUF, in 2005.

-A recent publication (2003), the Tao Te Ching translation and comments in French, follows the format of previous works, such as Héraclite - Fragments (fragments of Heraclitus):
+An older publication (2003), the Tao Te Ching translation and comments in French, follows the format of previous works, such as Héraclite - Fragments (fragments of Heraclitus):